In this Article

 It is the raw papaya that contains a high content of latex.
 Eating raw papaya in pregnancy can have a harmful effect on your pregnancy.
 As the immune system is weakened, women become more vulnerable to illnesses and allergies when they are pregnant.

-- Latex allergy may be causes by the latex in a papaya, and have fatal repercussions.
+- Latex allergy may be caused by the latex in a papaya, and have fatal repercussions.

 - Women with a previous history of fertility problems and miscarriages shall avoid papayas.
 Studies suggest that papaya that is unripe also affects the development of the foetus.

-- The best option is a well ripened papaya, which is orange-amber in colour and soft to touch.
+- The best option is well-ripened papaya, which is orange-amber in colour and soft to touch.